Sachi-Fernando/Sachi-Fernando.github.io/_pages/conferences.md

 #### 2024

+* Wageningen EconSeminar WUR series, October, Wageningen (Invited)
-* AERNA conference, September, Portugal (scheduled)
+* AERNA conference, September, Carcavelos
 * 29th Annual Conference of the European Association of Environmental and Resource Economists, July, Leuven
 * What Works for Climate Summit, June, Berlin
 * The 6th Workshop for Young Scientists on Applied Economics, May, Hannover